 - Italy: The Hadrian alliance.
 Named after the Roman emperor who is responsible for the building of the wall that was meant to keep barbarian raiders from Scotland crossing into Roman Britain.

-- Germany: The Saxon alliance.
-Saxons were one of a number of people who crossed from Germany (and other parts of northern Europe) to England during the time of the Roman empire and after.
-Traditionally in the Dip Hobby this is known as the “Anglo-Saxon” alliance.
+- Germany: The Anglo-Saxon alliance.
+The Angles and the Saxons were two of a number of people who crossed from Germany (and other parts of northern Europe) to England during the time of the Roman empire and after.

 - Austria-Hungary: The Castlereagh alliance.
 Viscount Castlereagh was the British Foreign Secretary when the Napoleonic Wars ended.
 He was part of the partnership which saw the nebulous Concert of Europe formed.

-- Turkey: The Coven.
+- Turkey: The Broomstick.
 England and Turkey are known as the “Witches” in Diplomacy, as they magically seem to survive well into a game of Diplomacy.

 - Russia: The Anglonaut.
 Due to the renown of the Juggernaut alliance – the Russo-Turkish alliance – any alliance with Russia, which doesn’t have it’s own name, tends to feature “-naut”.
 Having said that, it is not unknown for this suffix to be added to a 3-way alliance featuring Russia, Turkey and a third power.